 Complaints must relate to content or a procedure that was the responsibility of BMJ or our editorial staff.
 We define a complaint as:

-- anything defined as a complaint by the complainant
+- anything defined as a complaint by the complainant and

-- anything we believe goes beyond an expression of disagreement with a decision and identifies a perceived failure of process or severe misjudgement
+- anything we believe goes beyond an expression of disagreement with a decision and identifies a perceived failure of process or severe misjudgement.

-How to register a complaint
+Making a complaint